High arch

 Read Article Now Book Mark ArticleCauses

 High foot arches are much less common than flat feet.
-They are more likely to be caused by a bone (orthopedic) or nerve (neurological) condition.
+They can be caused by a bone (orthopedic) or nerve (neurological) condition.

 Unlike flat feet, highly arched feet tend to be painful.
 This is so because more stress is placed on the section of the foot between the ankle and toes (metatarsals).
 This condition can make it difficult to fit into shoes.
 People who have high arches most often need foot support.
 A high arch may cause disability.